akond/sh-git/README.md

 * `git-corb` - Continue rebase

+* `git-creep` - Commit using the same message as in the last commit.

 * `git-cu` - Commit with the standard message

 * `git-dev` - Checkout the develop branch